bil022/CRISPR-HPC/README.md

 # CRISPR-web

 Whole genome sgRNA design database for human and mouse.
-Due to large size of the files, the files are copied to http://enhancer.sdsc.edu/bli/CREST-web/
+Due to the limites of file size, the bam files are uploaded to http://enhancer.sdsc.edu/bli/CREST-web/

 To re-generage the database, the whole genome sequence is needed, for example:
 ####	ref=hg19